Courtney Keight: Club career

 Keight began playing rugby relatively late compared to her counterparts, first picking up the ball in 2016 while studying at Swansea University.
 After playing centre for Swansea University RFC, Keight then joined Pontarddulais RFC, and later, Swansea RFC.

-She signed with her current team, Bristol Bears, as winger in July 2020.
+She signed Bristol Bears Women as winger in July 2020.
+She stayed at Bristol until the end of the 2024–25 Premiership Women's Rugby season.
+It was then announced that she had signed for Sale Sharks for the 2025–26 Premiership Women's Rugby season.

 International career

 Keight caught the eye of talent scouts during a cup final for Swansea at the Principality Stadium in April 2019, and was subsequently asked to play sevens for Wales.
 After a brief period playing for the Ospreys, Keight was then invited to train with the Wales autumn squad, and made her international debut on the wing in a match against Ireland during the 2019 Autumn Internationals.

 Keight was part of the 2020 Women's Six Nations squad, and made her first start for the team in 2021.
-She has earned four caps in her rugby career to date.
+She was named in the Welsh side for the 2025 Six Nations Championship on 4 March 2025.

+On 11 August 2025, she was selected in the Welsh squad to the Women's Rugby World Cup in England.